Dobroslav Chrobák

-Dobroslav Chrobák (16 February 1907, Hybe – 16 May 1951, Bratislava) was a Slovak writer.
+Dobroslav Chrobák (16 February 1907 – 16 May 1951) was a Slovak writer, essayist and critic.

 Life

 He was born in Hybe as the second of four kids to a family of dressmakers.
 He studied at school in Rožňava and Liptovský Mikuláš, and later at a technical high school in Bratislava.
 He completed his studies in 1934 at Czech Technical University in Prague.
 After that, he returned to Bratislava to work as a lecturer.
 Later, he worked as an editor of radio journalism at Czechoslovak Radio in Bratislava, and the last five years as the regional managing director for Slovakia.
-He died of a cancerous tumour in Bratislava and is buried in Hybe.
+From 1946 he was a member of the Communist Party of Czechoslovakia.
+Chrobák died of a cancerous tumour after a failed surgery in Bratislava and is buried in Hybe.